 "People will be shocked to find out what's under the water," says Morris.
 "We know there are several Civil War era shipwrecks in the waters around Tampa so we'll be looking for those first."

-One of these shipwrecks, the U.S.S.
-Narcissus, sank off the coast of Egmont Key on January 4, 1866.
+One of these shipwrecks, the USS Narcissus, sank off the coast of Egmont Key on January 4, 1866.
 All 26 Union sailors on board went down with the ship when the boiler exploded after the ship rolled on a shoal.
-Now, the state of Florida and The Florida Aquarium are seeking the U.S. Navy's permission to make the site a state underwater natural preserve.
+On January 20th, 2015 the state of Florida has named the USS Narcissus the 12th State Underwater Archaeological Preserve making is available for divers around the world to safely explore.